Palmetto Championships & Other Belton Tennis Tournaments

 Competition during the 2014 Palmetto ChampionshipsThe Palmetto Championships, South Carolina's junior qualifying tournament, played in Belton since 1957

 The Palmetto Championships is one of the largest, most prestigious and longest running tennis tournaments in the country and has been played in Belton since 1957.
-Each year over 430 of the state’s best junior tennis players compete for a Belton title, an ultimate goal for most South Carolina players.
-The Palmetto is the state’s junior qualifying tournament.
-South Carolina players who wish to advance to southern and national championships must play in Belton.
+Each year over 350 of the state’s best junior tennis players compete for a Belton title, an ultimate goal for most South Carolina players.

 The tournament was played the first weekend in June for many years, but was moved to Memorial Day weekend in 2013 due to school issues.
-Matches are played over four days on over 50 courts throughout Anderson County.
+The 2023 tournament was postponed to July 1-3 due to a rainy weather forecast over the weekend.
+Matches are played over three days on over 50 courts throughout Anderson County.
 Championships are determined in singles and doubles for both boys and girls in five age divisions (10U, 12U, 14U, 16U and 18U).
-The dates for the 2019 Palmetto Championship are May 24 thru 27.
 The tournament headquarters are located at the Belton Tennis Center.
 Matches are also played at Leda Poore Park and Belton-Honea Path High School.
-The 10U divisions are played at the Anderson Sports & Entertainment Center, the 12U divisions at Anderson University and Cardinal Racket Club and the 14U divisions at T. L. Hanna High School and Brookstone Meadows.
+The 10U divisions are played at Brookstone Meadow, and matches are also played at Anderson University and Clemson University.
 All matches are open to the public at no charge.

-The tournament is sanctioned by the United States Tennis Association and hosted by the Belton Tennis Association.
-Click www.beltontennis.com for additional information on past and current tournaments.
+The tournament is a Level 5 sanctioned by the United States Tennis Association and hosted by the Belton Tennis Association.
+Click www.beltontennis.com for additional information.

 belton tennis assoc